umeshramya/doctor-appointment/README.md

 # doctor-appointment
 This is wordpress plugin for appointments

-Wuth this plugin client can ask for appoitments among the three date opions Requested  appointment will be stored as custom post under the a author to whome the request is made.
+####    1. Wuth this plugin client can ask for appoitments among the three date opions
+####    2.Requested  appointment will be stored as custom post under the a author to whome the request is made.
-####    1. Author will have an mobile app which alerts with notifications
+####    3. Author will have an mobile app which alerts with notifications
-####    2. With help of mobile app author can confirm or reshcedule the  requested appointment
+####    4. With help of mobile app author can confirm or reshcedule the  requested appointment
-####    3. Author can delegate this mobile app work to his or her secretory
+####    5. Author can delegate this mobile app work to his or her secretory
-####    4. Major benifit for the clients with app and plugin is things happen in real time
+####    6. Major benifit for the clients with app and plugin is things happen in real time
-####    5. After reciving the notification author or his secretory may send confirming sms or make phone call to further process the appointment
+####    7. After reciving the notification author or his secretory may send confirming sms or make phone call to further process the appointment

-####    6.Appointement data from the  web site can be interfaced with local software as the data is in json array format
+####    8.Appointement data from the  web site can be interfaced with local software as the data is in json array format

 For exmple:-